wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 ```
 > Distance computation in straight function

-Next, the straight function assigns the correct PID object, `pidStraight`, to each motor_group, since PID objects assigned to each mechanism change between motions (pidStraight vs. pidTurn).
+Next, the straight function assigns the correct PID object, `pidStraight`, to each motor_group, since PID objects assigned to each Mechanism change between motions (pidStraight vs. pidTurn).
 The function repeats this step with offset.
 Finally, the straight function passes the target distances and max speeds for each side to the Tank `spinToTarget(float left_target, float right_target, int l_max_spd, int r_max_spd)` function.
-This function is different from the mechanism spinToTarget function; its purpose is to trigger the mechanism movement functions to individually move each side of the robot.
-From this point forward, the mechanism class takes over with its own movement functions, which are explained in the Mechanism tutorial.
+This function's purpose is to trigger the Mechanism movement functions to individually move each side of the robot.
+From this point forward, the Mechanism class takes over with its own movement functions, which are explained in the Mechanism tutorial.
+Note: the Tank spinToTarget() and Mechanism spinToTarget() functions have different purposes and take different parameters.

 ```cpp
     left->setPID(pidStraight.copy());